IT, Mobile Devices, and Browsers FAQ

 Language Lines of Code

-The numbers include comments and the help documentation.
-They do not include whitespace, external libraries, third-party XSLTs, and stock data like lists of cities (263,908 pre-installed) and medications (628,906 pre-installed).
+The numbers include comments.
+They do not include whitespace, external libraries, third-party XSLTs, stock data like lists of cities (263,908 pre-installed) and medications (628,906 pre-installed), and the enormous knowledgebase.

 Is AngelTrack open source?